shewitt-au/WriteWatch/README.md

 down a particuar bug.
 It didn't find the bug, but ruled out external memory corruption.
 It uses vectored exception handling (back in the day I would have done something like this by detouring [https://github.com/microsoft/Detours] KiUserExceptionDispatcher) and dynamic code generation.
-It used the Detours library to copy the faulting instruction into the dynamically generated code.
+It uses the Detours library to copy the faulting instruction into the dynamically generated code.